dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/interactive-server-side-rendering.md

 * Avoid using user input as part of the navigation call arguments.
 * Validate arguments to ensure that the target is allowed by the app.

-Otherwise, a malicious user can force the browser to go to an attacker-controlled site.
-In this scenario, the attacker tricks the app into using some user input as part of the invocation of the <xref:Microsoft.AspNetCore.Components.NavigationManager.NavigateTo%2A?displayProperty=nameWithType> method.
+Otherwise, a malicious user can force the browser to go to a cyberattacker-controlled site.
+In this scenario, the cyberattacker tricks the app into using some user input as part of the invocation of the <xref:Microsoft.AspNetCore.Components.NavigationManager.NavigateTo%2A?displayProperty=nameWithType> method.

 This advice also applies when rendering links as part of the app: